pantae35872/bootsect/README.md

 A snake game that's suppose to fit in a 512 bytes (boot sector)

 EDIT:
-BAD NEWS guys it's looks like we need more than 1 sector, because of IDT tables taking up all the spaces. i mean, i could try to dynamically generated the table at runtime. but nahh, loading another seems more fun.
+BAD NEWS guys it's looks like we need more than 1 sector, because the IDT tables taking up all the spaces. i mean, i could try to dynamically generated the table at runtime. but nahh, loading another sector seems more fun.

 ## Build Dependices
 * ```fasm``` (https://flatassembler.net/)